 The Hit List is our record of each restaurant that’s opened within the last year that we highly recommend that you try, and we’ve arranged it in chronological order with the newest places at the top, and the oldest at the bottom.

-When you walk into this little Japanese restaurant, you’ll feel like you walked out of Soho and into a backstreet restaurant in Kyoto - it’s the kind of experience you knew had to exist in London, but could never quite find.
-The staff don’t speak loads of English and there are specials written in Japanese characters all over the place.
-Order a pot of tea and a few sharing plates (the takoyaki and dumplings are excellent), or plonk yourself down at the bar and order sushi that’s up there with the best in town.
-It isn’t a place for a rowdy catchup, but bring a mate who likes Japanese food, and you’ll love it here.
+When you walk into this little Japanese restaurant, you’ll feel like you walked out of Soho and into a backstreet restaurant in Kyoto.
+It’s the kind of experience you knew had to exist in London, but could never quite find.
+The staff don’t speak loads of English and there are specials written in Japanese pinned above the counter, but order a pot of tea and a few sharing plates (the takoyaki and dumplings are excellent), or plonk yourself down at the bar and order some sushi that’s up there with the best in town.
+Jugemu definitely isn’t a place for a rowdy catchup, but bring a mate who likes Japanese food, and you’ll love it here.

 The original Da Michele is one of the most famous pizzerias in Naples, so it’s kind of like what Graceland is to Elvis fans, or the San Diego Comic Convention is for virgins.
 We’d love to say that our homegrown London pizzas are better, but we’d be lying - the Neapolitan pies here are ludicrously good, and the marinara pizza might be one of the best pizzas in the city.
 What we know for sure is that it’s worth the schlep and lining up on Stokey Church Street for.
 It’s a small, unshowy place with just two varieties of pizza and a few drinks, but your eyes will have rolled back so far into your head after eating a slice that you won’t care.